We currently have four veterinarians on our staff.

 Dawn M. Goronja-Shaw, DVM

 Dr. Goronja-Shaw joined the Veterinary Staff in February 2002.
 She studied in the Small Animal Tract exclusively during her D.V.M. education and graduated from Colorado State University in 2001.
 Dr. Goronja-Shaw worked for several years as a Certified Veterinary Technician prior to attending Veterinary College.
 Dr. Goronja-Shaw has special interests in soft tissue surgery and veterinary ophthalmology.
 She holds active memberships in the American Veterinary Medical Association, Colorado Veterinary Medical Association, and Denver Area Veterinary Medical Society.
 Dr. Goronja-Shaw frequently participates as a volunteer veterinarian performing spay and neuter surgeries on pets belonging to qualified low income families in the Denver Metro area.
-When she is not working, Dr. Goronja-Shaw enjoys spending time with her husband, Thomas, their two cats, Click and Clack, and their two beagles, Lance and George.
-Her hobbies include road biking, hiking and reading.
+When she is not working, Dr. Goronja-Shaw enjoys spending time with her husband, Thomas, and their two beagles, Lance and George.
+Her hobbies include hiking, reading, and crocheting beds, blankets and sweaters for pets.

 Pamela J. Scudder, DVM

 Dr. Scudder joined the Veterinary Staff in November, 2012.
-She graduated from Purdue College of Veterinary Medicine in 1995 and has spent the majority of her veterinary career working in small animal and emergency medicine practices in Colorado.
+She graduated from Purdue College of Veterinary Medicine in 1995 and has spent the majority of her veterinary career working in Small Animal and Emergency Medicine practices in Colorado.
 Dr. Scudder has obtained dual Certifications in Veterinary Acupuncture and Animal Massage Therapy from the Colorado State University College of Veterinary Medicine.
-She is also experienced in the use of cold laser therapy to treat many chronic painful conditions such as arthritis and neurological diseases.
-Dr. Scudder lives in Bailey with her family of dogs and cats.
+She has also gone through training and is experienced in the use of Cold Laser Therapy (both Class III & Class IV ) which are used to treat many chronic painful conditions such as arthritis and neurological diseases.
+Dr. Scudder holds an active membership in the American Veterinary Medical Association.
+She lives in Bailey with her family of dogs and cats.
 She enjoys gardening and hiking.

 RETURN TO MAIN PAGE